DreamCasterX/AutoISV_prep/README.md

 #10 - Set sleep & display off to Never in power option

-#11 - Set time zone to Central US and disable auto set time
+#11 - Set time zone to Central US and disable auto set time and set real local Taipei time

 #12 - Auto hide the taskbar